SalmanMohammadi/Magenta-Honours-Dissertation/README.md

 L4 Project

 This fork builds upon the repo.
 Follow the same instructions below to set-up your evironment.
+This adds the `cond-performancernn` model, and modifies much of the existing codebase to allow for e.g. inspection of LSTM weights.

 **Magenta** is a research project exploring the role of machine learning in the process of creating art and music.
 Primarily this